Alessia Berra

 Alessia Berra (born 17 January 1994) is an Italian Paralympic swimmer.
-She claimed the silver medal in the women's butterfly S13 event at the 2020 Summer Paralympics.
+She won a silver medal in the 100 metre butterfly S13 event at the 2020 Summer Paralympics.

 Life

 She studied at University of Milan.
 She initially took part in able bodied swimming competitions before switching to Para swimming in 2015.

 Career

 She competed at the 2015 IPC Swimming World Championships.

 She made her Paralympic debut representing Italy at the 2016 Summer Paralympics.